zzxwill/oss/intl.en-US/API Reference/Bucket operations/DeleteBucketWebsite.md

 # DeleteBucketWebsite {#reference_zrl_msw_tdb .reference}

-The  DeleteBucketWebsite is used to disable the static website hosting mode of a bucket.
+DeleteBucketWebsite is used to disable the static website hosting mode and the redirection rules for a bucket.

 ## Request syntax {#section_iw2_x3w_bz .section}